Child abduction lawyers

 Is abducting my own child a criminal offence?

 This convention defines what constitutes abduction and sets a default position that usually means the return of the children to the country where they previously lived.
 You can also expect stern penalties, including fines and imprisonment, if found guilty of child abduction.

-That's why, whether you wish to relocate to another country with your children, or prevent them from being taken elsewhere, your first step should always be to seek legal advice from our international family law experts.
+That's why, whether you wish to relocate to another country with your children, or prevent them from being taken elsewhere, your first step should always be to seek legal advice from our international child abduction lawyers.

 The best solicitors to fight your corner!
 I struggled with a nasty unmarried couple dispute alone for over a year before biting the bullet and paying for proper legal support.
 I had one previous experience with a cheaper less well known solicitor and I just felt completely let down and not a priority.
 But with S&G - from start to finish, I felt supported 100% and valued.
 B L (family and personal matters case)